tensorflow/tpu/tools/ctpu/README.md

    flock names are longer than 2 characters.
 If your username is 2 characters or less, you will have to manually set a flock name on the command line with the `-name` global flag.
- - **TF version**: When `ctpu` creates a Cloud TPU and GCE VM, it creates the VM with the latest stable TensorFlow version.
-When new TensorFlow versions are released, you must upgrade the installed TensorFlow on your VMs, or delete your GCE VM (after appropriately saving your work!) and re-create it using `ctpu up`.
+ - **TF version**: When `ctpu` creates a Cloud TPU and Compute Engine VM, it creates the VM with the latest stable TensorFlow version.
+When new TensorFlow versions are released, you must upgrade the installed TensorFlow on your VMs, or delete your Compute Engine VM (after appropriately saving your work!) and re-create it using `ctpu up`.

 ## Contributing ##